In the 1950's Hodgkin and Huxley (1952) introduced the first continuum mathematical model designed to reproduce

 (all ion channels closed) and 1 (all ion channels open), the total cell or tissue conductance gion due to a

-given ion is given by , where g is the maximum possible conductance obtained when all channels are open.
+, where g is the maximum possible conductance obtained when all channels are open.

 Hodgkin and Huxley found that squid axon sodium and potassium conductances, obtained from voltage-clamp